 - Companies find themselves in trouble mostly because they have no internal policies and controls to make sure that business is not violating the rules and making sure that subcontractors and suppliers also follow the regulations.

-What are Buy American Act Compliance List of Designated Countries Under FAR Regulations?
+What is the Buy American Act Compliance List of Designated Countries Under FAR 25 Regulations?

-Buy American Act designated countries list of origin includes:
+Buy American Act designated countries list of origin and TAA compliant countries include:

 A World Trade Organization Government Procurement Agreement (WTO GPA) country (Armenia, Aruba, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea (Republic of), Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Moldova, Montenegro, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Taiwan (known in the World Trade Organization as “the Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu (Chinese Taipei)”), Ukraine, or United Kingdom);